What should you serve at your next dinner party? This!

-This gloriously simple grilled salmon that will have all your guests raving.
+This gloriously simple grilled salmon will have all your guests raving.

-I served mine with my Thai Basil And Roasted Peanut Slaw.
+I served mine with my Thai Basil and Roasted Peanut Slaw.

 Don’t be intimidated to cook salmon on the grill!
 Once you learn this easy trick you will be mastering grilled salmon every weekend.

-This recipe yields 4-6 servings.
+This recipe yields 4 to 6 servings.

-2 1-Pound Wild Chinook Salmon Fillets (other salmon varieties will work as well)
+2 1-pound wild Chinook salmon fillets (other salmon varieties will work as well)

 Start by gently rinsing your salmon under cold water.
 Pat it dry with a paper towel or dish towel.

-Lightly oil a baking sheet with a liquid high temperature oil.
+Lightly oil a baking sheet with a liquid high-temperature oil.
 My choices are sesame, peanut, avocado, or coconut.
-Lay the fish fillet skin side down on the baking sheet, cover and refrigerate while you proceed with the marinade.
+Lay the fish fillet skin side down on the baking sheet, cover, and refrigerate while you proceed with the marinade.

 Mix the mayonnaise and coconut aminos together in a small bowl.
-Mince the garlic and ginger and add it to the marinade.
+Mince the garlic and ginger and add them to the marinade.
 Slice the green onion as thinly as possible and add it to the marinade.
 Stir the marinade well.

 Remove your fish from the refrigerator and carefully lay each piece skin side down on the grill directly over the coals.
 Do not try to readjust or move the fish.
-Cover the barbecue and let the salmon cook for 10-15 minutes depending on thickness (checking often after the first 8 minutes).
+Cover the barbecue and let the salmon cook for 10 to 15 minutes depending on thickness (checking often after the first 8 minutes).
 Be sure all the air vents are open on your barbecue!
 You do not need to flip the salmon.
 It is done when the top flesh is just firm to the touch.
 Use a large spatula or two to remove the fillets to a large platter for service.